Chart Color Schemes

 Chester Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Chester Hill, a culturally diverse area in Australia, has 46.6% of its population born overseas and 68.8% speaking a language other than English at home.
-Islam is the predominant religion in Chester Hill, with 39.2% of people identifying as such, compared to 29.1% across Greater Sydney.
-The top three ancestry groups in Chester Hill are Other (22.4%), Lebanese (17.5%), and Australian (12.4%).
+Chester Hill, one of the most culturally diverse areas in Australia, has a population where 46.6% were born overseas and 68.8% speak a language other than English at home.
+Islam is the predominant religion in Chester Hill, with 39.2% adherents compared to 29.1% across Greater Sydney.
+The top three ancestry groups are Other (22.4%), Lebanese (17.5%), and Australian (12.4%).

 Frequently Asked Questions - Diversity